What is soundscape? Definition and examples

 what soundscape means: the sonic environment of any particular environment, made up of the array of noises audible there.
 Soundscapes may comprise noises coming from any direction at ground level, and vertically from sources overhead.

-The term is generally attributed to R. Murray Schafer, the Canadian composer, educator, and naturalist whose groundbreaking work on the subject has made his name synonymous with it.
+The term, soundscape, is generally attributed to R. Murray Schafer, the Canadian composer, educator, and naturalist whose groundbreaking work on the subject has made his name synonymous with it.
 However, in a 2013 interview, Schafer himself stated that the term had instead been originated by Michael Southworth, a city planner based in Boston, USA, in a 1969 paper titled ‘The Sonic Environment of Cities’, which addressed how city sounds enhanced residents’ perception of urban space and activities.
 In fact, the subject had already been the subject of study, in the 1930s, by Finnish geographer and explorer Johannes Gabriel Granö.
 (That the term has a secondary meaning – “a work of art or performance that combines sounds in order to create a particular effect” – only increases this ambiguity around the term’s origins.)

 Nevertheless, in 1977, Schafer formalized a more ecology-centered version of the concept in his Tuning of the World, in which the Earth is treated “as a macrocosmic musical composition” (Schafer, 1977), and “the acoustical characteristics of an area … reflect natural processes” (Pijanowski, 2011).
 Jumping off from what Schafer theorized, musician and soundscape ecologist Bernie Krause was able to conceive of biophony, geophony, and anthropophony – the three subsets of sound which blend, in different combinations, to form soundscapes themselves.
 Categorizing the soundscape like this reveals how the animal, geological, and human worlds affect one another – for example, in the way that birds and whales both alter their songs according to urban noise or the sounds of boats.